 Displaying an application server's status 35 Which authentication module is the current user using?
 35 Which system user is the current user using?
 36 Which permissions apply to the current user?
 37 Which program functions are available to the current user?
 37 Which access level does the user use?
-38 Configuring logs in One Identity Manager 39 Configuring retention times of messages in the system journal 39 Logging process handing errors in the system journal 40 Logging logins and logouts in the system journal 41 Logging information about OAuth 2.0/OpenID Connect authentication 41 Global configuration of logging with NLog 42 Logging the One Identity Manager components 44 Configuring One Identity Manager Service logging 46 Prerequisites for displaying the One Identity Manager Service log file 46 Configuring the One Identity Manager Service log file 47 Authentication method for displaying the One Identity Manager Service log file 48 Advanced logging in the One Identity Manager Service 50 Extended debugging in One Identity Manager Service 50 Outputting custom messages in the One Identity Manager Service log file 51 Logging One Identity Manager Service messages in the event view 52 Changing the event log for the One Identity Manager Service 53 HTTPLogPlugins log file 54 Output of extended return values from individual process components 55 Configuring notification behavior for DBQueue Processor initialization 55 Enabling the crash recorder 56 Appendix: One Identity Manager configuration files 57 Application-specific configuration files 57 Global configuration file for One Identity Manager tools 59 About us 61 Contacting us 61 Technical support resources 61 Indov 62
+38 Configuring logs in One Identity Manager 39 Configuring retention times of messages in the system journal 39 Logging process handing errors in the system journal 40 Logging logins and logouts in the system journal 41 Logging information about OAuth 2.0/OpenID Connect authentication 41 Global configuration of logging with NLog 42 Logging the One Identity Manager components 44 Configuring One Identity Manager Service logging 46 Prerequisites for displaying the One Identity Manager Service log file 46 Configuring the One Identity Manager Service log file 47 Authentication method for displaying the One Identity Manager Service log file 48 Advanced logging in the One Identity Manager Service 50 Extended debugging in One Identity Manager Service 50 Outputting custom messages in the One Identity Manager Service log file 51 Logging One Identity Manager Service messages in the event view 52 Changing the event log for the One Identity Manager Service 53 HTTPLogPlugins log file 54 Logging messages from target system connectors 55 Output of extended return values from individual process components 55 Configuring notification behavior for DBQueue Processor initialization 56 Enabling the crash recorder 56 Appendix: One Identity Manager configuration files 58 Application-specific configuration files 58 About us .
+61 Contacting us 61 Technical support resources 61 Indov 62